yonatandiga12/RedAlertGraphs/README.md

 Data is harvested from : "https://www.oref.org.il/12481-he/Pakar.aspx"

 <br />

+NEW WAY:
+I got the data from this link : https://alerts-history.oref.org.il//Shared/Ajax/GetAlarmsHistory.aspx?lang=he&fromDate={startDate}&toDate={endDate}&mode=0
+Just change the starting date and ending date and a json dictionary will return.

+OLD WAY:
-It is organized through web scarping with Beautiful Soup and Selenium library.
+It was organized through web scarping with Beautiful Soup and Selenium library.

 The alarms count is done in this method:
 If in the same minute there is more than 1 alarm in 1 city, I will save only 1 alarm in this minute.